Jabolol/carrierx/README.md

 >
 > ![](/assets/images/mongo.png)

-6. Go to `./utils.ts` and change all variables with value `CHANGE_ME` for the required values.
+6. Go to `./utils.ts` and change all variables with value `CHANGE_ME` (L:34 and
+   onwards) for the required values.
 Do not remove the quotes, place the content inside.
 7. Time to populate the database with predefined values.
 Run:

 ```sh